 The first time was actually its interior decoration which reminded me of those traditional tea-houses that belong to an inn in a kung fu movie.
 Located on the ever busy Victoria Avenue in Chatswood; thanks to its decor I caught a glimpse of this Chinese bistro in between a popular Cantonese seafood restaurant and a Cantonese BBQ house.
 My casual lunch turned out to be quite satisfying and since that discovery, the food has led me here for many more meals.

 After the devastating Australian bushfires, there was a tiny window of relief.
-Before the spread of COVID-19 in Sydney, I organised a small gathering, a lunch with Kent, myself and our friend, marketing guru Nyk Sykes, a post Chinese New Year celebration.
+Before the spread of COVID-19 in Sydney, I organised a small gathering, a lunch with Kent, myself and our friend, marketing guru and photographer Nyk Sykes, a post Chinese New Year celebration.

 The lovely Jenny who has been looking after me for a while now took my booking and also passed on the information to the owners that ‘there will be photos taken’ during our lunch – all A-OK.
 And it was Jenny who welcomed us and showed us to our table.
 While browsing the menu, ‘Tsingtao Beer please!’ – for Nyk and Kent.
 And a pot of jasmine tea for all of us.
 As the host, I was in charge of ordering, and here are my choices: